 My first reaction to this is, Duh!
 Of course, MPEG LA is trying to smother a rival.
 A patent is a government-sanctioned monopoly; if we don’t want big companies using patents to prevent other companies from innovating, then we might want to look at changing the patent regime.

-I’m not a lawyer and I would not qualified to evaluate the Justice Dept.’s legal theory even if I knew what it was.
-But it does seem ironic that one arm of our government is granting monopoly patent rights, while another arm is complaining about the same patent holder’s monopolistic behavior.
+I’m not a lawyer and I would be not qualified to evaluate the Justice Dept.’s legal theory, even if I knew what it was.
+But it does seem ironic that one arm of our government is granting monopoly patent rights while another arm is complaining about the same patent holder’s monopolistic behavior.